 Online exhibitions from material held in the Archives.
-Subjects include Arc Lamps, Domestic Lighting, Michael Faraday, Medical Electricity, Science of Sound, British Radar in World War II and Women in engineering and a joint exhibition on engineers during World War I.
+Subjects include Arc Lamps, Domestic Lighting, Michael Faraday, Medical Electricity, Science of Sound, British Radar in World War II, Women in engineering and a joint exhibition on engineers during World War I.

 An online exhibition looking at the history, development and the engineers involved in the creation and manufacture of arc lamps.
 Find out how an arc lamp works and how electric lighting became a practical reality.